mosse-security/mcsi-library/docs/articles/2022/05/deploy-your-first-project-on-terraform-with-basic-hcl/deploy-your-first-project-on-terraform-with-basic-hcl.md

 # Deploy Your First Project on Terraform with Basic HCL

-Welcome to your very first Terraform project!
+Terraform is a powerful tool for provisioning and managing infrastructure.
+It is easy to use and has excellent documentation.
+One of its best features is its use of HCL, or Hashicorp Configuration Language.
+This language is easy to learn and allows for greater flexibility and control when compared to other options.
+In short, Terraform with HCL is an excellent choice for anyone looking for a robust, easy-to-use solution for managing infrastructure.
 In this blog post, we will create our first project with Terraform using HCL.

 To deploy our resources, we will utilize these basic HCL commands: